CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletApi.md

 > MPCProject updateMpcProject(projectId, opts)

-update a mpc project
+Update a mpc project

-update a mpc vault
+Update a mpc project name information by its ID.

 ### Example